-The Gospel calls the new-born infant, the “first-born” (2:7).
-Indeed, the first-born is the one who opens the womb of his mother, whether there will be a second or third-born siblings.
-The “brothers” of Jesus mentioned in the Gospel are not his physical brothers, since we know who their mothers are (Mt 27: 56).
+The Gospel calls the newborn infant, the “firstborn” (2:7).
+Indeed, the firstborn is the one who opens the womb of his mother, whether there will be a second or thirdborn siblings.
+The “brothers” of Jesus mentioned in the Gospel are not His physical brothers, since we know who their mothers are (Mt 27: 56).
 According to Jewish tradition, the first-born was offered to God and was redeemed with sacrifices and offerings in order to be brought back safely home (Ex 13: 2-12).
 Joseph and Mary needed a strong faith to see, in this tiny infant, the Messiah, the long-awaited Saviour.
 Being born in a manger poorly fitted the many prophetic miraculous images of God in the Old Testament.
 Here God appears in the form of a tiny baby, in the middle of the night and in utter isolation.
-He appears poor and humble, God hidden in human form: he is the Word of God become flesh.
-Despite this humble appearance, Joseph and Mary are awestruck before this mysterious child, because they are of the poor people who have long waited for Redemption.
+He appears poor and humble, God hidden in human form: this is the Word of God become flesh.
+Despite this humble appearance, Joseph and Mary are awestruck before this mysterious child, because they come from the poor people who have long waited for redemption.
 Their faith helps them, in fact, to discover God’s might made flesh in His immense love for humanity.

 2. 2- Summary and Practice

 The Holy Family experienced difficulty in travel and poverty in childbirth.
 And so, the birth of Jesus invites us to live poverty through free choice and to keep our distance from frivolous spending.
 The act of freeing ourselves from worldly things helps us to become more attached to Christ and to share the sufferings of others.
-Indeed, how many migrants and displaced refugees have the same experience as that of the Holy Family.
-Moved on from Nazareth, to Bethlehem, into Egypt and back to Galilee.
-Our solidarity with our poor brethren should make us reflect that, often, we have more than we need, and that many poor people in the world lack the necessities of life and much of what we have readily at hand.
+Indeed, how many migrants and displaced refugees have the same experience as the Holy Family, who moved on from Nazareth, to Bethlehem, into Egypt and back to Galilee.
+Our solidarity with our poor brethren should make us reflect that, often, we have more than we need, while many poor people in the world lack the necessities of life and much of what we have readily at hand.

 The experience of the shepherds teaches us that meeting Christ really changes our life.
 The shepherds were in a state of deep fear (2:9).
 After they had met Jesus (2:16), they returned full of joy, glorifying God (2:20).
 We too, in our turn, should seek to meet Jesus.
-Let us hope that the Christmas Crib which adorns our homes and churches becomes a place where we may worship before the Baby Jesus, in prayer and meditation.
-Whoever meets Christ will have his life transformed and, like him, will become a bearer of the Good News.
+Let us hope that the Christmas Crib that adorns our homes and churches becomes a place where we may worship before the Baby Jesus, in prayer and meditation.
+Whoever meets Christ will have his life transformed and will become, like Him, a bearer of the Good News.